haotian2006/HelperDocs-contributions/inheritanceroblox.md

 ## Pre-requisites

 Before reading this tutorial, you should know about metatables.
-An explanation of metatable exists in the Lua-Learning folder.
+An explanation of [metatables](https://docs.rodevs.com/Scripting/Advanced-Courses/metatables/) exists in the Lua-Learning folder.

 # What is Inheritance?